thierr26/thierr26_personal_notes_sphinx_sources/source/openbsd_vm.rst

 virtual machine <debian_unstable_vm>` and this page does not repeat all the details and mentions only the specific actions.

-This page does not deal at all with the post-install configuration and usage of the OpenBSD system.
+If you're looking for information about the post-install configuration and usage of the OpenBSD system, the :doc:`"My first steps with OpenBSD" page
+<first_steps_with_openbsd>` may be more interesting.

 Installing the OpenBSD signing and verifying tool